sakibarifin/AmarPass/README.md

 # AmarPass
-#### Banglish Password Generator
+#### Banglish Memorable Password Generator
 #### Video Demo: https://youtu.be/5ngS6jiJ3dY

 #### Description

-AmarPass is a password generator for Bangla speakers.
+AmarPass is a password generator and estimator for Bangla speakers.
 It can use wordlists of banglish words to generate passwords that are easier to remember for Bengalis.

 It generates a password using a combination of the words in the list and separators which are numbers and special characters (the user can change the parameter to include uppercase letters as well).